That's What I Said: Fully-Controllable Talking Face Generation: Introduction

-In this paper, we propose a novel framework, Fully-Controllable Talking Face Generation (FC-TFG), which aims to address the limitations of existing methods by generating talking faces with full target motion, including head pose, eyebrows, eye blinks, and eye gaze movements, without the need for additional supervisions such as facial keypoints.
+In this paper, we propose a novel framework, Fully-Controllable Talking Face Generation (FC-TFG), which aims to generate talking faces that exactly copy full target motion including head pose, eyebrows, eye blinks, and eye gaze movements.
+The key to our method is preserving semantically meaningful features associated with the identity of each person via navigation of the latent space without requiring additional supervision such as facial keypoints.

-We leverage a pre-trained face image generator and an inversion network.
-By utilising the pre-trained generator, we can generate exceptionally high-quality facial images that retain natural appearance and expression, while the inversion network helps map these images back to the latent space for manipulation of specific facial features and expressions.
-This approach ensures that the talking faces produced by our model are not only semantically coherent and authentic but also incredibly realistic and visually stunning.
+Our work is raised from the fundamental question in talking face generation: is it possible to completely disentangle facial motions and facial identities in the latent space?
+Recent works~\cite{shen2020interpret, jahanian2020steering, goetschalckx2019ganalyze, voynov2020ganlatent} discover that semantically meaningful directions exist in the latent space of Generative Adversarial Networks (GANs) by generating face images with target facial attributes.
+Based on these findings, \cite{wang2022latent} proposes a method that uses pre-defined orthogonal vectors representing basic visual transformations needed for face animations.
+However, using the motion dictionary fails to manipulate every detail of facial attributes such as eye gaze movements and lip shape due to the limited granularity of motion vectors.

-To achieve effective navigation and manipulation of the pre-trained generator's latent space, we aim to disentangle the latent space into two distinct subspaces: a canonical space that can accommodate a variety of facial identities while maintaining consistent facial attributes, and a multimodal motion space that contains exclusively motion features acquired by fusing both audio and image sources for transferring the target's motion to the source face image.
+Unlike the previous methods, we grant a higher degree of freedom to the motion vectors rather than restricting them to be constructed by a few orthogonal vectors.
+To achieve this goal, we disentangle the latent space of StyleGAN into two distinct subspaces (as shown in ~\Fref{fig:pipeline}): (1) a canonical space that can accommodate a variety of facial identities while maintaining consistent facial attributes, and (2) a multimodal motion space that contains exclusive motion features acquired by fusing both audio and image sources for transferring the target's motion to the source face image.
+We enforce that the multimodal motion codes are entirely disentangled from the canonical features by introducing an orthogonality constraint between the canonical space and the multimodal motion space.
+As a result, the proposed FC-TFG framework manipulates the latent code with a straightforward linear operation, which enables our system to generate more controllable facial animations while avoiding the unwanted entanglement of different features.

-To establish a more distinct disentanglement between the two latent spaces, we introduce a constraint that enforces orthogonality between the canonical space and the multimodal motion space.
-This constraint ensures that the canonical features, which capture person-specific characteristics such as facial shape and texture, are completely independent of the multimodal motion features, which encode the target motion such as head pose, facial expression, and eye gaze.